Chart Color Schemes

 An assessment of population growth drivers in Tablelands reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Tablelands' population is approximately 6,413, reflecting a growth of 209 people since the 2021 Census.
-This increase represents a 3.4% change from the previous population count of 6,204.
-The inferred growth is based on an estimated resident population of 6,361 in June 2024 and an additional 40 validated new addresses since the Census date.
+Tablelands' population, as per AreaSearch's analysis, is approximately 6,413 as of November 2025.
+This figure represents an increase of 209 people, a rise of 3.4%, since the 2021 Census which reported a population of 6,204.
+The change is inferred from the estimated resident population of 6,361 in June 2024 and an additional 40 validated new addresses since the Census date.
 This results in a population density ratio of 0.10 persons per square kilometer.
-Over the past decade, Tablelands has shown resilient growth patterns with a compound annual growth rate of 0.7%, surpassing the SA3 area's growth rate.
+Over the past decade, Tablelands has shown resilient growth patterns with a compound annual growth rate of 0.7%, outperforming its SA3 area.
 Overseas migration contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are adopted.
-These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Looking ahead, regional areas across the nation are anticipated to have lower quartile population growth.
-Based on current trends, Tablelands is projected to expand by 144 persons to reach a total of approximately 6,557 by the year 2041, representing an increase of 1.4% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, lower quartile growth of regional areas is anticipated nationally, with Tablelands expected to expand by 144 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 1.4% in total over the 17 years.

 Frequently Asked Questions - Population